The Competitive Advantage through Culture

 That is for you to decide.

-Culture may seem difficult to measure or to change, but the effort is worth it.
-Our organizational alignment research found that an effective culture accounts for 40% of the differential in business performance between companies in areas such as revenue growth, profitability, customer retention, leadership effectiveness, and employee engagement.
-Here are some of the key attributes of high performing culture:
+Culture change may seem difficult to measure or to pull off, but the effort is worth it.
+Our organizational alignment research found that an effective culture accounts for 40% of the differential in business performance between companies in terms of revenue growth, profitability, customer retention, leadership effectiveness, and employee engagement.
+When we assess organizational culture, three key attributes of a high performing culture stand out:

 The Bottom Line